New Zealand 1993 "Dinosaurs"

 The weight of its long neck placed the center of gravity behind the front flippers.
 Thus, Elasmosaurus could have raised its head and neck above the water only when in shallow water, where it could rest its body on the bottom.
 The weight of the neck, the limited musculature, and the limited movement between the vertebrae would have prevented Elasmosaurus from raising its head and neck very high.

-In 2011 plesiosaur fossil of adult female with a fetus inside it (both were identified as the same species - Polycotylus latippinus) was reported by F. Robin O’Keefe of Marshall University in Huntington, West Virginia, USA.
+In 2011, a plesiosaur fossil of an adult female with a fetus inside it (both were identified as the same species - Polycotylus latippinus) was reported by F. Robin O’Keefe of Marshall University in Huntington, West Virginia, USA.

-As there is also no evidence that the adult ate the juvenile, such as damage from stomach acid, O’Keefe suggested that the long-necked plesiosaurs that roamed the seas during the dinosaur era gave birth to live young.
+As there is also no evidence that the adult ate the juvenile, such as damage from stomach acid or chewing, O’Keefe suggested that the long-necked plesiosaurs that roamed the seas during the dinosaur era gave birth to live young.

 They probably cared for their offspring and may even have lived in large social groups, like modern-day whales.